Billing

 53-67 mins: 4 units

 So for example, if you spent 15 minutes on therapeutic exercise and 15 minutes on gait training that would be a total of 30mins or 2 units (1 unit of therapeutic exercise and 1 unit of gait training).
-If all of this is still confusing, look to Healthie’s free starter plan to help streamline billing processes.

-How to Deal with Remaining PT Minutes
+How to deal with remaining PT Minutes

 According to CMS, if you perform two different timed services for 7 minutes or less but collectively they add up to 8 minutes or greater, then you can combine them together to bill for one unit.
 The service that was performed for the greater number of minutes would be the service that the unit would be billed under.